serverless/blog/posts/2016-11-24-how-serverless-tells-me-when-we-can-go-kiteboarding.md

 I really don't care that much where my code runs.
 As long as I know it *does* and I can *tune in* to see it *still does* :).

-I could spin up a server myself, I could use an EC2 instance or heroku, or a virtual server from a different vendor..
-Or....
+I could spin up a server myself, I could use an EC2 instance, or heroku, or a virtual server from a different vendor, or....
 I don't want to spend time figuring out what is the best option.

 This is where serverless made sense to me.
 I just write my code and configure which events triggers my code to run.